Many of the Museum's major exhibitions tour to venues both nationally and internationally. Find out what's coming to a venue near you.

 Many of the Museum's major exhibitions are available for hire to museums and galleries, both nationally and internationally.
 If you are a venue and would like to contact someone about hiring an exhibition, call Stephen Nicholls on 020 8983 5213 or email email@example.com.

-Please note that the Magic Worlds tour is fully booked.
-Slots are available for Teddy Bear Story (200 metres squared) from spring 2014, and for War Games and Dolls' Houses (both 400 metres squared) from summer 2015.
+Please note that the Magic Worlds and War Games tours are fully booked.
+Slots are available for Teddy Bear Story (200 metres squared) from summer 2014, and for Dolls' Houses (400 metres squared) from spring 2016.

 Delve into the worlds of fantasy, illusion and enchantment with a spellbinding exhibition exploring how magic has been embraced for hundreds of years.
-With more than 100 objects from all over the world, the exhibition features costumes, tricks and illusions, film merchandise, optical toys, otherworldly dolls and puppets, and more.
+With more than 200 objects from all over the world, the exhibition features costumes, tricks and illusions, film merchandise, optical toys, otherworldly dolls and puppets, and more.
+This exhibition has so far been seen by over 255,000 visitors.

 Weston Park Museum, Sheffield, 28 April 2012 – 6 January 2013